Other Structures Coverage Explained: What Coverage B Protects

 What's the difference between Coverage A and Coverage B?

-Coverage A (dwelling coverage) protects the physical structure of your primary home — the walls, roof, floors, and anything permanently attached, including an attached garage or a built-in deck.
+Coverage A (dwelling coverage) protects the physical structure of your primary home, including the walls, roof, floors, and anything permanently attached like an attached garage or built-in deck.
 Coverage B protects separate, freestanding structures on your property that are not physically connected to the main home.
 The key distinction is physical separation: if a structure is connected to your home by more than just a fence or utility line, it likely falls under Coverage A. Understanding the difference between dwelling coverage and other structures coverage is essential to making sure you're fully protected.

 Can I increase my other structures coverage beyond 10%?

-Yes, you can — and in many cases, you should.
-If you have a large detached garage, a guest house, or multiple valuable outbuildings, the standard 10% limit may not be sufficient to cover a full rebuild.
-Contact your insurance agent to request an increased Coverage B limit.
-Your insurer may also offer policy endorsements that add targeted protection for specific structures or extend coverage to perils like water backup for structures with plumbing.
-The premium increase is typically modest compared to the financial risk of being underinsured.
+Yes, and in many cases you should.
+If you have a large detached garage, a guest house, or multiple valuable outbuildings, the standard 10% limit may not be enough for a full rebuild.
+Contact your insurance agent to request an increased Coverage B limit, which typically adds just $25 to $150 per year in premium.
+Your insurer may also offer policy endorsements that add targeted protection or extend coverage to perils like water backup for structures with plumbing.

 Compare Home Insurance Plans in Ohio